creode-modules/laravel-nova-assets/README.md

 });
 ```

 This will then inject the field directly after the other.
 This is useful if you want to add a field after a specific field but don't want to have to worry about the order of the fields in the array.
+The only caveat here is that if the field with the provided first attribute doesn't exist, it will not add the field.

 ## Testing